4 Matching Individual Items

 4.2 Matching by Similarity

-You may want to match by similarity to the target word.
-Thankfully this is more straightforward than in the generate pipeline (see control_for_map()).
+You may also want to match by similarity to the target word.

 4.2.1 Orthographic similarity